magichourhq/magic-hour-python/README.md

 The `create()` function provides granular control:

 - Only calls the API to start the generation process
-- Returns immediately with a project ID
+- Returns immediately with a project ID and amount of credits used
 - Requires manual status checking and file downloading

 ```python